Give Birth Love Tooth at Nanaimo Art Gallery

 Curated by Jesse Birch.

-Art Action Earwig is at the Nanaimo Art Gallery April 29 – June 25, 2023, with Give Birth Love Tooth, a multimedia exhibition that expands on autobiographical explorations of teeth as story-bearers.
-The exhibition features a 4-channel video installation of story-tellers’ conversations with Art Action Earwig, integrated with animation.
-The exhibition also features large print photos, sculptural installations, video projection with surround sound, interactive displays and an artbook, that combines shared stories of family, history, and lands.
+Art Action Earwig was at the Nanaimo Art Gallery April 29 – June 25, 2023, with Give Birth Love Tooth, a multimedia exhibition that expands on autobiographical explorations of teeth as story-bearers.
+The exhibition featured a 4-channel video installation of story-tellers’ conversations with Art Action Earwig, integrated with animations.
+The exhibition also featured large print photos, sculptural installations, a video projection with surround sound, interactive displays and an artbook that combines shared stories of family, history, and lands.

-Digital Exhibition Booklet includes Lisa Cook Ravensbergen’s writing in conversation with the Love Tooth, and collaborators/contributors biographies.
+Digital Exhibition Booklet includes Lisa Cook Ravensbergen’s writing “The Wisdom of Our Relations” in conversation with the Love Tooth, and collaborators/contributors biographies.

 Videography by Conor Provenzano